remyla/damas-core/README.md

 # damas-core

-damas-core contains the server and the clients for Python and Javascript languages.

-* RESTful HTTP stateless server written in Php
-* Key-value data model and directed graph for MySQL
-* Client bindings of the API for Python and Javascript languages
+Digital asset management server source code

 ## Usage
-Install the server using the instructions then include the library in your code to access the server.
+Choose a server to run (either the Php or the NodeJS server) and use the Python or Javascript libraries to access it.

+The NodeJS is currently under development.
+For stable versions (currently Php only) please have a look at the releases.

 ### Javascript
 ```html